blh119/Computational_Statistics/README.md

 Memo 25 - Repeated measures as given in the blood glucose data with ANOVA

 Logistic Regression - Logistic regression uses a transformation (called a logit) which forces the prediction equation to predict values between 0 and 1.
 A logistic regression equation predicts the natural log (ln) of the odds for a subject being in one category or another.
-This project invovles heart attack data considering a number of factors
+This project analyzes heart attack data considering a number of factors.

+Project2 - Extended Bootstrapping project, using plain, wild, studentized, etc.

+Project3 - Extended ANOVA project involving medical treatment data.